Lactifluus deceptivus: Description

 The cap is 5–25.5 cm in diameter, initially convex, but becomes funnel-shaped in age.
 The margin (cap edge) is rolled inwards and cottony when young, concealing the immature gills.
 The cap surface is dry, smooth and whitish when young, often with yellowish or brownish stains, but becomes coarsely scaly and darkens to dull brownish-ochre with age.
 The gills have an adnate to decurrent attachment to the stem, close to subdistant, white at first then cream to pale ochre.
 They are 5–65 mm long and 1–7 mm deep.
 The stem is 3–10 cm long, up to 3 cm thick, nearly equal in width throughout or tapered downward.
 It is dry, scurfy to nearly smooth and white, staining brown with age.
 It is initially stuffed (as if filled with cotton), but later becomes hollow.
 The flesh is thick and white, and between 3 and 15 mm thick.
 The latex produced by the mushroom is white, and does not change color upon exposure to air, although it stains the mushroom flesh a yellowish-brown color.

 The odor of the flesh and latex may range from indistinct to pungent or turnip-like in age; the taste is strongly acrid—so much that it may have an anesthetizing effect in the throat.
-In his original description of the species, Peck reported "An experiment of its edible qualities was made without any evil consequences."
-Thorough cooking removes the bitter taste, but the mushroom is not highly regarded as an edible, and as Hesler and Smith have noted, "some of our acquaintances have found it rather undesirable (and indigestible)."
-Other guides list it as outright inedible.
-The mushroom is sold at traditional markets in Puebla, Mexico.

 Microscopic characteristics

 The spore print, freshly made, is white to whitish; after drying out the spores in mass are pale yellowish.
-The spores are broadly ellipsoid, hyaline (translucent) and measure 9–13 by 7–9 µm.
+The spores are broadly ellipsoid, hyaline (translucent) and measure 9–13 by 7–9 μm.
 An apiculus is prominent.
 The spores are ornamented with warts and spines that do not form a reticulum (a system of raised, net-like ridges) on the surface.
-The prominences are up to 1.5 µm high, and amyloid, meaning they absorb iodine when stained with Melzer's reagent.
-The basidia (spore-bearing cells) are four-spored, and measure 46–58 by 7–9 µm.
-The pleurocystidia (cystidia found on the face of a gill) are very abundant, roughly club-shaped to ventricose(swollen in the middle), with apices often tapering; their dimensions are 48–96 x 6–10 µm.
-The cheilocystidia (cystidia on the edge of the gills) are 40–58 x 5–7 µm, and more or less similar in appearance to the pleurocystidia.
+The prominences are up to 1.5 μm high, and amyloid, meaning they absorb iodine when stained with Melzer's reagent.
+The basidia (spore-bearing cells) are four-spored, and measure 46–58 by 7–9 μm.
+The pleurocystidia (cystidia found on the face of a gill) are very abundant, roughly club-shaped to ventricose (swollen in the middle), with apices often tapering; their dimensions are 48–96 x 6–10 μm.
+The cheilocystidia (cystidia on the edge of the gills) are 40–58 x 5–7 μm, and more or less similar in appearance to the pleurocystidia.
 The cap cuticle is made of a layer of somewhat uplifted hyphae.
 The stem cuticle is a layer of bent-over hyphae bearing thick-walled, filamentous caulocystidia (cystidia on the stem), and it lacks a gelatinous layer.